frirsta/magazine-blog/README.md

 * Heroku - The platform where the application is deployed

 ## Libraries
-* pip3 install Pillow -  For ImageField in models.py
+* pip3 install Pillow -  For ImageField in models.py.
-* pip3 install 'django<4' gunicorn - Installs Django and Gunicorn is the server that will run in heroku, handles everything that happens between the web server and the web application
+* pip3 install 'django<4' gunicorn - Installs Django and Gunicorn is the server that will run in heroku, handles everything that happens between the web server and the web application.
-* pip3 install dj_database_url==0.5.0 psycopg2 - Installs PostgreSQL and psycopg2
+* pip3 install dj_database_url==0.5.0 psycopg2 - Installs PostgreSQL and psycopg2.
-* pip3 install dj3-cloudinary-storage - Cloudinary handles all the static files and the images uploaded by users
+* pip3 install dj3-cloudinary-storage - Cloudinary handles all the static files and the images uploaded by users.
-* pip install pyparsing pydot - To create a graph of the database
+* pip install pyparsing pydot - To create a graph of the database.
-* pip install django-extensions - Supporting library of Graph models
+* pip install django-extensions - Supporting library of Graph models.
-* pip install coverage
+* pip install coverage - For testing.

 # Unfixed Bugs